In 1961, China's population was 6 million, today it is close to 6 billion;

 The tuition rises after the privatization of education in mainland China

-Xu Quan further explained that China has industrialized education and healthcare.In many first-tier cities in China, the prestigious middle schools and elementary schools were originally public schools.
-After the Chinese government reformed them, they became an education group, which is privatized by public resources, which is the so-called "state-owned and privately operated".Dedicated to pre-school and extra curricular.
+Xu Quan further explained that China has industrialized education and medical care.The prestigious middle schools and elementary schools in many first-tier cities in China were originally public schools.
+After the Chinese government reformed them, they became educational groups, which were privatized by public resources, that is, so-called "state-owned private" schools.

 Xu Quan: "After privatization, profit is the priority.
 People who want to go to these schools will have to pay a high price.
 Because the Chinese tradition can't suffer the children, and the poor can't have education.
 Driven by this philosophy, everyone should go.
 Going to a good school, even in the place where the school is registered, has to pay a high cost.
 Now the school principal holds the quota for admission.
 This extra cost you may have to give gifts, which will cost a lot of money ."